29 Jul, 20

 ICOs mimic IPOs in that they are both used to raise capital, and that is really where the similarities end.

-Some of the key differences between an ICO and an IPO are:
+Some of the key differences between a crypto ICO and an IPO are:

 - In an IPO you buy a share of the company.
 In an ICO you buy a token, which represents a variety of things within the project’s ecosystem e.g. utility, value, voting, staking etc.